serverless/blog/posts/2019-04-30-enterprise-error-insights.md

 ### Getting Started with the new error insights

 If you’re already developing your service using the Serverless Framework then integrating these new features is easy peasy.
-First,[register for a Serverless Framework Enterprise account](https://serverless.com/enterprise/#enterprise-contact-form), then just[update your existing service to use the enterprise plugin](https://github.com/serverless/enterprise/blob/master/docs/update.md).
+First, [register for a Serverless Framework Enterprise account](https://serverless.com/enterprise/#enterprise-contact-form), then just [update your existing service to use the enterprise plugin](https://github.com/serverless/enterprise/blob/master/docs/update.md).